Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments Central London & Cotswolds

 The technique has the ability to remove, with precision, the issues that will be the cause of around 90% of your negative outcomes, and without doubt, the reason you generally make the decisions that you afterwards regret.

-This style of work uses your brain's own neuroplasticity, a natural brain process, along with a unique style of psychology, which together form a therapy based on the latest breakthroughs in neuroscience to achieve the optimal mindset to perform in the space that ultimately gives you the edge.
+This style of work uses the brain's plasticity, the natural 'learning' process, along with a unique style of psychology, which together form a therapy based on the latest breakthroughs in neuroscience to achieve the optimal mindset to perform in the space that ultimately gives you the edge.

 Fear, in some degree, is experienced by everyone working the world of investment and risk, so anyone trading at banks, or hedge funds.
 Essentially anyone in the midst of potentially losing, or gaining, anything, from a significant amount of money, or in fact, just their reputation, will feel it at some time - and this is where this style of work can really make an impact.
 These feelings can and do impact negatively on how you operate and removing it is a game changer.